datacenter/cilium-dc-design/index.md

   * This will ensure it is easy to bootstrap and horizontally scale a given cluster.

   {: .warning }
-  DHCP Replay has limitation when used on an ACI L3OUT See: [DHCP Limitations](https://www.cisco.com/c/en/us/td/cilium-dc-design/docs/dcn/aci/apic/6x/basic-configuration/cisco-apic-basic-configuration-guide-61x/provisioning-core-aci-fabric-services-61x.html#guidelines-and-limitations-for-a-dhcp-relay-policy)
+  Please be aware of the DHCP relay limitations for L3outs.
+See: [DHCP Limitations](https://www.cisco.com/c/en/us/td/cilium-dc-design/docs/dcn/aci/apic/6x/basic-configuration/cisco-apic-basic-configuration-guide-61x/provisioning-core-aci-fabric-services-61x.html#guidelines-and-limitations-for-a-dhcp-relay-policy)

 ### Simplicity-First Approach Design
 * Objectives:
   * Ability to run on any ACI Software version
   * Provide a straightforward and easily maintainable solution.
-  * Utilize ACI for External Service LoadBalancing
+  * Utilize ACI for External Service load-balancing
-  * Utilize ACI Contract for macro segmentation for North-South Traffic
+  * Utilize ACI Contracts to control North-South traffic
 * Approach:
-  * All Nodes are deployed in an EPG and are mapped into an ESG
+  * All Cluster Nodes are deployed in an EPG and are mapped into an ESG
   * Native routing mode: Since all the nodes share the same L2 Domain (the Node BD) POD to POD traffic can be directly routed
   * Dedicated Egress nodes, with the Egress IP(s) mapped into an ESG
   * Dedicated Ingress nodes peering with BGP for External Services
 * Benefits: Quick deployment, reduced complexity, and lower operational overhead.
 * Limitations:
   * Cilium selects service backends randomly and ensures that the traffic remains sticky to the backend.
-However, the issue with this scheme is that in case of a node failure (or even a change in the ECMP Next Hops), ECMP can select different Kubernetes node which has no prior context on which backend is currently serving the connection.
-This eventually leads to unexpected disruptions on connection-oriented protocols like TCP as client connections are being reset by the newly selected backends.
+However, this method can cause issues if a node fails or if there is a change in the ECMP Next Hops.
+This can result into traffic being sent to a different Kubernetes node, which lacks context on which backend is currently serving the connection.
+This can lead to unexpected disruptions on connection-oriented protocols like TCP, as client connections are being reset by the newly selected backends.
   * May not fully optimize network throughput in scenarios with complex traffic patterns

 ### Advanced Design with Maglev for ECMP Flow Consistency

 * Objectives:
   * Maximize network performance and ensure consistent flow distribution in ECMP scenarios with [Maglev](docs/fabric_agnostic_features/#maglev).
-  * Utilize ACI Contract for macro segmentation for North-South Traffic
+  * Utilize ACI Contracts to control North-South traffic
   * Approach:
-    * All Nodes are deployed in a L3OUT
+    * All Nodes are deployed behind a L3Out
       * Use a `Node` External EPG to secure Kubernetes Nodes traffic
       * Use one External EPG per exposed External Service for North-South traffic accessing Kubernetes services.
       * Leverage [Maglev hashing](docs/fabric_agnostic_features/#maglev) to maintain ECMP flow consistency.
 It is suited for environments requiring optimal load distribution and performance.
 Maglev adds the following requirements: